tmprk/ufc-data-scrape/README.md

 ufcstats.com

-There is also a main script called `wikiToUFCToJSON.py` to fetch the roster from wikipedia and then fill in stats and fight history from ufcstats.com.
+There is also a main script called `wikiToUFCToJSON.py` to fetch the active roster from wikipedia and then fill in stats and fight history from ufcstats.com.
 This way seems more efficient than saving 5000+ fighters from ufcstats directly.

-Disclaimer: This is for educational and non-commercial purposes and projects.
-I tried to add some time between each request..
+***Disclaimer: This is for educational and non-commercial purposes and projects.
+I tried to add some time between each request..***

 ## Example json output (complete data [here](https://raw.githubusercontent.com/tmprk/ufc-data-scrape/main/data/data_2023-01-16_06-03-35.json))